Falls of Clyde (waterfalls): Hydro-electric power

 The Lanark Hydro Electric Scheme is situated between Corra Linn and Dundaff Linn, with a water inlet at Bonnington Linn, and is considered the oldest of the United Kingdom.

-The scheme was conceived in 1925 under the chairmanship of Sir Edward MacColl and was completed in 1927 as the first hydro-electric power station in Scotland.
+The scheme was conceived in 1925 under the chairmanship of Sir Edward MacColl and was completed in 1927 as the first hydro-electric power station in Scotland designed for public supply, rather than industry.
 The power station at Stonebyres was designed by Sir Robert Lorimer (who also acted as design advisor to the committee looking at the overall concept).

 The plant generates approximately eleven megawatts of power.
 Another hydro-electric power station is situated near Stonebyres Linn, about three miles south of Corra Linn.
 This generates approximately six megawatts of power.
 Both stations are owned and operated by Scottish Power.

-Clyde Walkway

-The Clyde walkway long-distance path passes all four falls and ends at Bonnington Linn.